GOKULRAM-K/SmartPhase/README.md

 A **Smart Load Balancer & Monitoring Dashboard** for power distribution systems in Kerala.
 Built with **React (Vite + TypeScript)**, **Material UI**, and **Recharts**.
+Need to update by this weekend for sure.
 ---

 ## 📊 Features